joergschultzelutter/mpad/docs/command_keywords/action_commands.md

 - ```grid jo41du```
 - ```mh jo41```

-Note: When a maidenhead locator is specified, the program will _not_ try to translate this information to a human readable address
+Note: When a maidenhead locator is specified, the program will _not_ try to translate this information to a human readable address, meaning that WX information will reference to the given grid data and not to a human-readable address (city, street and so onß)

 ## METAR Data for airport locations